dishantroland2025/ClearVision-Turbidity-Resilient-GAN/README.md

 # ClearVision: Seeing Through Turbidity

-**A Physics-Informed Lightweight CNN for Real-Time Enhancement of Sediment-Degraded Underwater Imagery**
+**A Physics-Informed Lightweight GAN for Real-Time Enhancement of Sediment-Degraded Underwater Imagery**

 ---